 Until recently marijuana was illegal in California, and of course it is an illegal controlled substance everywhere in the United States, which includes California.
 Before that date (which was the day after the passage of Prop 64, Californians relied on the limited protections and defenses for medical cannabis cultivation, transport, possession and usage via 1996's landmark Proposition 215 and then subsequent laws, court rulings, and legal guidelines published by the state.
-Some of the more important ones are referenced below.
+Some of the more notable ones are referenced below.

 Proposition 64 (2016): On November 8th, 2016, California voters passed the Adult Use of Marijuana Act ("AUMA").
 This comprehensive initiative spanned 65 pages (the entire text can be found here).
 The bill had a few areas of impact but the bigger impact will be in 2018 when the MCRSA licensing process (see below) which was set up to regulate medical marijuana to also regulate adult use (sometimes referred to as "recreational use").
 [Link to Prop 64 text]